iRNA-COSI/APAeval/execution_workflows/DaPars/README.md

 Identification challenege file is located under DaPars/results/dapars/dapars_identification_output.tsv.

 ## Notes
-It is not possible to obtain identification data since only proximal APA sites shared by both groups are shown in the final output file.
-Since only a subset of APA sites both conditions are shown, it doesn't qualify for identification challenge and it only qualifies for differential challenge
+- It is not possible to obtain quantification challenge output data since the TPM value in the output file is provided per transcript instead of per site.
+Hence, this tool is not compatible for quantification challenge.
 - Make sure that the input bam files have leading 'chr' in the chromosome column.
 Otherwise, once converted to input bedgraph file for DaPars, the workflow will exit with an error
 ![](../../../../Screen Shot 2021-09-21 at 1.08.09 PM.png)